t4nz456/mojo-the-summoning/README.md

   - `Attack`
 2. When defining your models, make sure to do the following so that the front end will work:
   - The model name should be the same name as your model
-  - Use titlecase (i.e. uppercase) for the model name
+  - Use titlecase (i.e. uppercase) for the model name:
     ```javascript
     let Example = db.define("Example", {
-      // Other code here
+      // properties
     })
     ```
+    If using this style
+    ```js
+    class Example extends Model {}

+    Example.init({
+      // properties
+    }, { sequelize: db })
+    ```
+    you don't need to do anything as the titlecase model name is provided for you by default.

 ### User